GeetRakala/SDRG/DOCUMENTATION.md

 3.  **Lazy Updates**:
     -   **Current**: `updateAllEdgeDistancesFromNode` eagerly updates every single neighbor's edge weight immediately after a renormalization step.
     -   **Proposed**: Store a "range shift" accumulator on nodes.
-Only apply the subtraction $d_{new} = d_{old} - \Delta range$ lazily when the edge is next accessed during a search.
+Only apply the subtraction $d_{new} = d_{old} - \Delta r$ lazily when the edge is next accessed during a search.
 This avoids processing edges that might be decimated later before they are ever traversed again.

 ---